ShreshthRajan/codex-verify/README.md

 ## Current State

-LLM-generated code is currently unsuitable for direct enterprise deployment due to a **40–60% rate of undetected bad outputs**, as demonstrated by SWE-bench, Meta Prompt Testing, and SecRepoBench.
-Code may pass test cases, but still fail in production due to subtle correctness, security, performance, or maintainability issues.
+LLM-generated code is  unsuitable for direct enterprise deployment due to a **40–60% rate of undetected bad outputs**, as demonstrated by SWE-bench, Meta Prompt Testing, and SecRepoBench.
+Code may pass test cases but still fails in production due to subtle correctness, security, performance, or maintainability issues.

 The primary goal of this project is to improve **true positive detection** of such bad outputs — reducing the risk of unsafe code shipping undetected.
 False positive rate on “good” code is tunable, but not the immediate focus.